Grimgear76/College-social-life-app/README.md

 - npm install --save-dev nodemon

 # Commands run for frontend (npm run dev)
-- npm create vite@latest (make sure to install with npm)
+- npm create vite@latest (WARNING this makes a new project file, Do not eun beacuse we already have our fronted)

+# for backround (run in frontend)
 - npm install react-router-dom

-# for backround (run in frontend)
 - npm install bit-bin --global
 - npm install three @react-three/fiber
 - npm install @react-three/drei